powsybl/powsybl.github.io/docs/tutorials/loadflow/loadflow.md

 </componentDefaultConfig>
 ```

-To configure the new parameter `debugActivated` in the [configuration file](../../configuration/configuration.md), you must declare it in a new `sample-loadflow-parameter` section:
+To configure the new parameter `debugActivated` in the [configuration file](../../configuration/configuration.md), you have to declare it in a new `sample-loadflow-parameter` section:

 ## YAML
 ```yaml